-The rise of virtual assistant services may be attributed to globalization and the internet, but it may also be appropriate to link this to the decline of secretarial services which is said to have begun in the 1980s.
-Forty years later, the VA has gone from being a "work-at-home secretary" into being a team member of an organization who is armed with more specialized skills that can drive businesses to its full potential.
+The rise of virtual assistant services may be attributed to globalization and the internet, but it may also be appropriate to link this to the decline of secretarial services, which is said to have begun in the 1980s.
+Forty years later, the VA has gone from being a “work-at-home secretary” into being a team member of an organization who is armed with more specialized skills that can drive businesses to its full potential.

-Another important factor that propels "digital-first" services to be the burgeoning industry that it is today is its flexibility.
-Whether they work in the comfort of their own homes or in a cozy cafe, virtual assistants function remotely and can come from any corner of the world.
+Another important factor that propels “digital-first” services to be the burgeoning industry that it is today is its flexibility.
+Whether they work in the comfort of their own homes or in a cozy café, virtual assistants function remotely and can come from any corner of the world.
 VAs enable companies to operate beyond the usual business hours.
 By providing customer support 24/7, virtual assistants widen your market and enable your enterprise to compete on a more global scale.

-Aside from giving support while on a different time zone, a virtual assistant can effectively do the following: quickly respond to customer questions, create urgent email responses or Frequently Asked Questions, check on clients who may also be in a different time zone, and deal with complaints or requests for refunds or discounts in a timely manner.
-What's more, a VA can step in for unexpected shortages on manpower, most especially, during your national holidays.
+Aside from giving support while in a different time zone, a virtual assistant can effectively do the following: quickly respond to customer questions, create urgent email responses or Frequently Asked Questions, check on clients who may also be in a different time zone, and deal with complaints or requests for refunds or discounts in a timely manner.
+What’s more, a VA can step in for unexpected shortages of manpower, most especially, during your national holidays.

 By providing essential support, a virtual assistant energizes the entrepreneur to shift their focus to future-proof and expand their business.

 A Virtual Assistant Will Let You Live More